 Here are some comparison costs looking at the impact of age when buying income protection and the short-term period on the income protection monthly premiums charged.
 The quotes are for a monthly benefit of £1,000, with cover until retirement and a long-term benefit payment period, assuming you are a non-smoker.

-Monthly premium for £1,000 monthly income protection insurance to age 65
+Monthly price of £1,000 monthly income protection insurance to age 65

 To get a more accurate income protection insurance quote then you should speak to an independent income protection specialist such as Lifesearch*.
 An independent income protection specialist will be able to access quotes from all major insurance companies and give you advice on the best policy for your own personal circumstances.
 LifeSearch also provides up to £100 cashback if you decide to take out a policy, although there is no obligation to do so.